formlio/forml/docs/provider.rst

 Gateways
 --------

-The :doc:`serving layer <serving>` representing one of the possible :ref:`execution mechanisms
+The :ref:`serving layer <serving>` representing one of the possible :ref:`execution mechanisms
 <platform-execution>` is using the gateway providers implementing the :class:`forml.runtime.Gateway`
 base class.